Generic name: belinostat [ be-LIN-oh-stat ]

 Belinostat was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis.
-In clinical studies, non-small cell lung tumors responded to this medicine.
-However, it has not been shown that belinostat can improve symptoms or lengthen survival time.
+In clinical studies, some people responded to belinostat, but further studies are needed.

 Belinostat may also be used for purposes not listed in this medication guide.